microbit-apps/display-shield/docs/bitmap-type.md

 let boxSprite = sprites.create(orangeBox)
 ```

-The [bitmap](/reference/bitmaps) functions let you do more complex pixel operations like filling and drawing shapes.
+Other functions let you do more complex pixel operations like filling and drawing shapes.

 ```package
 pxt-arcadeshield=github:microbit-apps/pxt-arcadeshield